 For some background, Bumbershoot is both Seattle’s longest-running music and arts festival and the largest urban arts celebration in North America.
-Serving as the “Seattle regional brand” for close to fifty years.
+It has served as the “Seattle regional brand” for close to 50 years.
 Visitors can find the Bumbershoot Festival in the heart of the Seattle Center.
-Located between Elliott Bay and Lake Union, with easy access from the Monorail and lightrail, it is set to be a destination for locals and visitors from the entire region.
+Located between Elliott Bay and Lake Union, with easy access from the Monorail and Light Rail, it’s set to be a destination for locals and visitors from the entire region.

 - The Festival is a “celebration of outstanding popular entertainment, regional acts of artistic quality,